facelessuser/coloraide/docs/src/markdown/plugins/index.md

 Currently, ColorAide only ships with Von Kries based adaptation methods.
 If it is desired to create a Von Kries based plugin, it is recommended to subclass the `VonKries` class which is based on `CAT`.
-When subclassing a `VonKries` based cat, `NAME` and a `MATRIX` must be provided.
-The inverted matrix will be automatically calculated based on the white points.
+When subclassing a `VonKries` based CAT, `NAME` and a `MATRIX` must be provided.
+The general calculations, related to the source and target white point, will automatically be calculated and an appropriate matrix and inverted matrix will be returned.

 ```py
 class Bradford(VonKries):